LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 ```

 Then there will be a log message that says `Processing proc2: unused options: [speed]`.<br/>
-And `UnusedOptionsWarning=false` will make such log messages to disappear.
+And `UnusedOptionsWarning=false` will make such log messages not appear.

 ---